Global Health, Drugs, Policy and Power

 WHO IS THE COURSE FOR?

-The Summer School is open to Bachelor and Masters students, as well as professionals from all walks of life who are interested in global health, drugs, governance and human rights.
+Bachelor and Masters students, as well as professionals from all walks of life who are interested in global health, drugs, governance and human rights.

-The Summer School will address a number of important questions at the heart of international drug policy discussions today.
+The summer school will address a number of important questions at the heart of international drug policy discussions today.
 The course will include lectures, case studies, mock debates, group work and more.

 Each day of the week will be organised around a specific theme and follow the pattern of 1) exploring the historical, sociological and policy perspectives of the particular issue; 2) examining what the current human rights, health and social challenges are; and 3) searching for what global policy and governance set-ups may constitute improved ways of working/solutions for the future.